 Full-day, Summer Day Camp opportunities will be available at your local YMCA.

 Care is available both before and after school when the School District is in session.
+Before care is provided from 6:30 AM until the start of the school day.
+After care is provided from the end of the school day until 6:00 PM.
 Care is also provided on early release days when applicable.

 • Children in 4K (must be toilet trained) through 6th grade are welcome.
 Check with your location for the specific ages their program covers.